 If the output multiplexer is not overridden, that is, if bit 5 of register 0x09 is not set, then the value in register 0x1e, bits 7:5, controls the output produced when the retimer has a signal at its input, but is not locked to it.
 The default value for this bit field, 0x7, causes the retimer output to mute when the retimer is not locked to an input signal.
-Writing a value of 0x0 to this bit field, for example, will cause the retimer to output raw data when it is not locked to its input signal.
+Writing a value of 0x0 to this bit field, for example, will cause the retimer to output raw data (not retimed) when it is not locked to its input signal.

-Setting the override bit, bit 5 of register 0x09, will cause the retimer to output the value selected by the bit field in register 0x1e, bits 7:5, even when the retimer is locked.
+Set the override bit to 1, bit 5 of register 0x09, will cause the retimer to output the value selected by the bit field in register 0x1e, bits 7:5.
+In the raw data mode (CDR is bypassed), the register 0x3F, bit 7 should be set to 1, this will disable the fast cap re-search which stops the output from powering down (muting) during raw mode.

-When no signal is present at the input to the selected channel of the DS100DF410 the signal detect circuitry will power down the channel.
+When no signal is present at the input to the selected channel of the DS110DF410 the signal detect circuitry will power down the channel.
 This includes the output driver which is therefore muted when no signal is present at the input.
 If you want to get an output when no signal is present at the input, for example to enable a free-running PRBS sequence, the first step is to override the signal detect.
 In order to force the signal detect on, set bit 7 and clear bit 6 of channel register 0x14.
 Even if there is no signal at the input to the channel, the channel will be enabled.
 If the channel was disabled before, the current drain from the supply will increase by 100-150 mA depending upon the other channel settings in the device.
 This increased current drain indicates that the channel is now enabled.